MFlisar/github-docs/docs/libraries/lumberjack.md

 ## :material-professional-hexagon: Advanced Usage

-Either use the timber version and plug in your custom loggers into timber (check out timber for that please) or simple plug in a custom logger into lumberjack directly if you do not use the timber solution like following.

-All you need to do is implementing a single function and then add your logger to `Lumberjack` (following example is the current `ConsoleLogger` implementation).
+Either use the timber version and plug in your custom loggers into timber (*check out timber for that please*) or simply plug in a custom logger into lumberjack directly if you do not use the timber solution like following - all you need to do is implementing a single function and then add your logger to `Lumberjack` (following example is the current `ConsoleLogger` implementation).

 ???+ code "Custom Logger Example"